Lolispo/dominion/README.md

 They also show capacity left in the store in the bottom right corner, as long as the capacity isn't too large (Some cards won't run out).

 ### How to play
-Since the site is currently not hosted anywhere, one can simply download the repository and open the index.html file to try out the functionality.
+A static version of the game is up and running in the description above.
+Also, one can simply download the repository and open the index.html file to try out the functionality.